Badge 1

 No matter what crime your juvenile or young adult is charged with, you should immediately contact an experienced, local defense attorney to assist you.
 Local attorneys are more knowledgeable about the local court system and would be aware of any special programs that might be available to you.

-Call the attorneys at Klein Burdett & Associates immediately for a free consultation.
+Call the attorneys at Ellis B. Klein & Associates immediately for a free consultation.
 We gladly talk to potential clients over the phone, or in person if you prefer, for free.
 We would be happy to answer all of your questions and guide you in the right direction so you can make an informed decision about choosing a defense attorney who is right for you.
 Call us at 800-536-0501 immediately for a free consultation.

 Juvenile Crimes Reviews From Former Clients